Boostcom/docs.loyalty.boostcom.no/source/includes/api_v3.md

   -H 'X-Product-Name: default' \
   -H 'X-User-Agent: CURL manual test' \
   -H 'Authorization: Bearer 8433d608645345a45ce5a0f5ba1225e57546e86ac49e5fec842159dc82218522' \
+  -d \
-  -d '{
+  '{
 	  "properties": {
 		  "last_name": "Doge"
 	  },
 	  "password": "new_password"
   }'
 ```

 > Responses are same as in [Members &bull; Update](#v3-members-update)

 **PUT** `api/v3/loyalty_clubs/:loyalty_club_slug/members/me`

-Updates ""current" member - the one that given Authorization token has been issued for.
+Updates "current" member - the one that given Authorization token has been issued for.

 As a member-related action, it requires member authorization.
 See [OAuth](#v3-oauth2).

+This endpoint may return validation errors (`422`) because of current member data invalidity
+as loyalty club schema may get changed over time and make existing users invalid.

 ### Parameters